shader-slang/spec/declarations.md

 #### Function-Scope Constants #### {#const}

-A variable declared at function scope and marked with both `static` and `const` is a <dfn>function-scope constant</dfn>.
+A variable declared at [=function scope=] and marked with both `static` and `const` is a <dfn>function-scope constant</dfn>.
-Semantically, a function-scope constant behaves like a global constant except that its name is only bound in the local scope.
+Semantically, a [=function-scope constant=] behaves like a global constant except that its name is only bound in the local scope.

 #### Function-Scope Static Variables #### {#static}

 A variable declared at function scope and marked with `static` (but not `const`) is a <dfn>function-scope static variable</dfn>.
-Semantically, a function-scope static variable behaves like a global static variable except that its name is only visible in the local scope.
+Semantically, a [=function-scope static variable=] behaves like a global static variable except that its name is only visible in the local scope.

 The initial-value expression for a function-scope static variable may refer to non-static variables in the body of the function.
 In these cases initialization of the variable is guaranteed not to occur until at least the first time the function body is evaluated for a given invocation.